fbpx Skip to Main Content

 Benefits of an M.B.A. concentration

 benefits of an MBA concentrationThe demand for effective and qualified managers is increasing across many industries.
-Overall, The U.S. Bureau of Labor Statistics (BLS) projects the number of available management positions will grow by 9% from 2020 to 2030, creating more than 900,000 new management roles.
+Overall, The U.S. Bureau of Labor Statistics (BLS) projects the number of available management positions will grow by 9% from 2023 to 2033, creating more than 1.2 million new management openings per year.

 With this job market, many professionals are looking to gain new qualifications, like a Master of Business Administration, to secure high-growth and high-paying roles.
 In fact, a 2022 study from the Graduate Management Admission Council (GMAC) shows that 9 in 10 graduates said earning an M.B.A increased their employability.